SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/README.md

 ### [CustomChromosome](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/CustomChromosome.java):
 A Chromosome that contains the genetic information:
   * color (Color): Contains the Polygon filling color.
-  * polygon (Polygon): Shape that we want to fray in the image.
+  * polygon (Polygon): Shape that we want to incorporate into the image.

 ### [CustomMutationPolicy](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/CustomMutationPolicy.java):
-A MutationPolicy that applies mutations to the CustomGenome and CustomChromosome Objects.
-Each mutation class have a specific mutation probability rate.
+A MutationPolicy is responsible for implementing mutations on CustomGenome and CustomChromosome objects.
+Each mutation class is characterized by a particular mutation probability rate and a predefined maximum number of iterations during which it can be applied.

 ### [CustomCrossover](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/CustomCrossover.java):
-A Crossover that mixes the background of the two parents genomes and performs a two point crossover for the CustomChromosome ArrayLists (Ordered Lists but with dynamic size).
+A Crossover operation combines the backgrounds of the two parent genomes and executes a two-point crossover on the ArrayLists of CustomChromosomes.
+These ArrayLists function as dynamic-sized Ordered Lists.

 ### [GifCreator](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/GifCreator.java):
-An auxiliary class that has only one static method that allow the construction of a gif from an ArrayList&lt;BufferedImage&gt;.
+An auxiliary class that contains a single static method designed for constructing a GIF from an ArrayList&lt;BufferedImage&gt;.

 ### [Mutations](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/Mutations):
-Folder that contains all the mutations that are applied to the genomes.
+This folder contains all the mutations that are applied to the genomes.

 1. #### [ChromosomeMutationColor](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/Mutations/ChromosomeMutationColor.java):
-   Class that mutates a Chromosome.
-It slightly changes the color of that fills the polygon randomly.
+   This class mutates a Chromosome.
+It slightly changes the color that fills the polygon randomly.
 2. #### [ChromosomeMutationMoveOneVertex](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/Mutations/ChromosomeMutationMoveOneVertex.java):
-   Class that mutates a Chromosome.
+   This class mutates a Chromosome.
 It slightly moves one random vertex of the polygon.
 3. #### [GenomeMutationAddChromosome](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/Mutations/GenomeMutationAddChromosome.java):
-   Class that mutates the Genome.
-Randomly creates and adds a Chromosome tho the genome (add one new polygon).
+   This class mutates the Genome.
+It randomly creates and adds a Chromosome to the genome (adding one new polygon).
 4. #### [GenomeMutationBackground](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/Mutations/GenomeMutationBackground.java):
-   Class that mutates the Genome.
-It slightly changes the color of that fills the image background.
+   This class mutates the Genome.
+It slightly changes the color that fills the image background.
 5. #### [GenomeMutationPolygonOrder](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/Mutations/GenomeMutationPolygonOrder.java):
-   Class that mutates the Genome.
+   This class mutates the Genome.
 It swaps the position of two random Chromosomes.
 6. #### [GenomeMutationRemoveChromosome](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/Mutations/GenomeMutationRemoveChromosome.java):
-   Class that mutates the Genome.
-Randomly removes one Chromosome from the genome.
+   This class mutates the Genome.
+It randomly removes one Chromosome from the genome.

 ### [RunPolyImageOptimization](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/RunPolyImageOptimization.java):
-This is the main class.
-Is where the run starts.
-As simple as instantiate the CustomGeneticAlgorithm object (previously defined) filled with its components, optimize it, and retrieve the results.
+This is the main class where the program execution begins.
+It involves instantiating the ChessGA object (previously defined), optimizing it, and retrieving the results.

-The specific components for the CustomGeneticAlgorithm are:
+The specific components for CustomGeneticAlgorithm include:
-- MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iteration.
+- MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iterations.
 - FixedCrossoverPolicy: A CrossoverPolicy that applies each iteration a fixed number of crossovers.
   - TournamentSelection: A Selection procedure in which each parent is chosen by the tournament method.
   - CustomCrossover: The Crossover  previously defined.